 The Inputs field allows the user to inspect Event Records from specific inputs.
 The default setting (Inputs field is blank) will issue records from all inputs.
 To select specific inputs a valid Input Number must be entered.
-Digital Inputs are entered as Dnn where nn is a number between 1 and 64.
-Analog Inputs are entered as An where n is a number between 1 and 8.
+Digital Inputs are entered as nnn where nnn is a number between 1 and 256.
+Analog Inputs are entered as Ann where n is a number between 1 and 16.
 Virtual Inputs are entered as Vnn where nn is a number between 1 and 16.
-Timer Inputs are entered as Tnn where nn is a number between 1 and 32.
 Leading zeros are not required.

 Multiple inputs can be selected by using the following methods.
 Separate two Input Numbers by a single space character.
 Select a contiguous range of inputs by including a - (hyphen) between two n numbers.
-The contiguous range option can be applied to all inputs regardless of type.
+The contiguous range option can be applied to Digital, Analog and Virtual Inputs.